rubenrabb01/Modeling-MacFish-database/Outputs/Model3/M3-Refit-Summary (brms).md

 See help('pareto-k-diagnostic') for details.
 ```

-### Compute conditional and marginal R-squared values for Bayesian mixed modesl (for stanreg and brmsfit)
+### Compute conditional and marginal R-squared values for Bayesian mixed models (stanreg and brmsfit)

 library(sjstats)